UCLA-VAST/AutoSA/autosa_tests/mm_hcl/README.md

 An unvectorized design is generated.
 Array accesses in the current layout are `A[k][i]`, `B[j][k]`, and `C[i][j]`.
 In this case, none of the loops can be used for vectorization.

-In conclusion, when matrix A and B are supplied to AutoSA with different layout, there are different rules to consider to enable full optimization (specifically, SIMD vectorization).
+In conclusion, when matrix A and B are supplied to AutoSA with different layouts, there are different rules to consider to enable full optimization (specifically, SIMD vectorization).
 We summarize these rules below.

 | Layout |     Latency Hiding     |         SIMD        |  Compilation Flag  |
 |:------:|:----------------------:|:-------------------:|:------------------:|